uqlibrary/fez-frontend/README.md

 1. `MyEditorialAppointments` component adds a custom `DatePicker` bar with a 'Current year' button.
 In MUI4 clicking this button would automatically clause the calendar popup, however in MUI5 this is no longer the case.

 ### Tests that could not be fixed
-Two tests have been Istanbul ignored in order to get the build passing.
+Two tests have been c8 ignored in order to get the build passing.
 These are:

 1. AdminContainer
 1. MyIncompleteRecord